Daily Houserule tweets: December 2022

 • Collecting scrap is automatic, but one player rolls Scrounging at the dungeon to find the good junk.

-• In town, PCs look for buyer.
-If found, GM rolls 1d twice.
+• In town, PCs look for a buyer.
+If found, the GM rolls 1d twice.
 Scrap sells for $100 (per half ton) x higher or lower die, depending on success/failure of that Scrounging roll.

 Or, for a more interactive twist:

-These ideas give the players some intimation of what the $$ is likely to be, so they can decide whether to bother.
+These ideas give the players some intimation of what the value is likely to be, so they can decide whether to bother.

 307